-- Avoid Wandering around or join unfamiliar groups.
+- Avoid Wandering around or joining unfamiliar groups.

 - If you are not interested in actively participating deny politely.

-It is common in community festivals to let strangers or outsiders join the celebration in Hindu tradition.
+It is common in community festivals to let strangers or outsiders join the celebration of Hindu tradition.

 Similar is the case with Holi and it means putting colors in one another.
 Don’t freak out.
 Be Polite and